 While all vehicle accidents pose a risk of injury, motorcycle accidents are more dangerous than those that only involve cars.
 Statistics compiled by the Insurance Information Institute (III) confirm that fatalities and injuries are much more likely to occur as a result of a motorcycle crash.
 The results of the study showed that dying in a motorcycle accident is six times more likely than dying in a car crash.
 In fact, 86 percent of motorcycle crashes involve a fatality or injury.

 Motorcycle accidents result in more traumatic injuries because motorcycles do not offer the same protection for occupants as an automobile.
 They generally lack a sturdy frame, airbags, seatbelts, and other advanced safety technology that is increasingly common in cars.
-While protective clothing—such as helmets, gloves, and eyewear—can provide some level of protection, it will never be as sturdy or protective as the frame of a car.
+While protective clothing—such as helmets, gloves, and eyewear—can provide some level of protection, it will never provide the same protection as the frame of a car.

 The following injuries are commonly caused by motorcycle accidents:

-- Broken bones and fractures: A broken bone is likely to limit your normal functioning until the break is healed.
+- Broken bones and fractures.
+A broken bone is likely to limit your normal functioning until the break fully heals.
 If the break is particularly bad, it may require surgery or other intensive medical treatment.

 Many of these injuries can require extensive medical treatment, including hospital stays, doctor bills, and long-term rehabilitation.
 They are also likely to have lifelong implications, affecting the injured individual’s ability to perform his or her job or participate in activities that he or she previously enjoyed.

 Motorcycle accidents in Queens are rarely simple and they often involve multiple negligent parties.
 At Jacoby & Meyers, LLP, we will work with you to dissect your case and understand all the parties who may be responsible for your injuries.

 If your accident involved another driver who acted negligently, you may recover from the driver or his or her insurance company for your damages.